input-output-hk/cardano-node-wiki/Troubleshooting.md

 a node should in theory be able to calculate its actual performance based on slots it was assigned to be able to compare that to the performance reported by the ledger for the ranking

-## References

-[^1]: There are some troubleshoot tips on how to diagnose and fix missing blocks [here](https://input-output.atlassian.net/wiki/spaces/QA/pages/2368897711/Debug+missing+block).